Innovation Built on Innovation: a Cybersecurity Success Story

 Cybersecurity innovation, IT innovation

-LiveAction’s ThreatEye NV is a Network Detection and Response platform (NDR).
+LiveAction’s ThreatEye is a Network Detection and Response platform (NDR).

 NDR is a fast-growing segment within cybersecurity, surging by 22% in 2020 (Gartner) and gaining momentum as organizations pursue the next generation of security tools.

 With the need to detect threats within encrypted network traffic, the ThreatEye team created an innovative security platform to detect active attacks by tracking, classifying, and characterizing all uses of network traffic-without the need to break or see inside of encryption.